 Auckland’s annual music festival the Big Day Out found an afternoon spot for Kilgour and The Heavy Eights and his “stoner rock” in early February that year.
 Two months later he took his band on an Australasian tour in March.
 Elsewhere, David Kilgour was helping out as a mentor in the Ministry of Education’s Music Mentors in Schools programme.

 In September 2007, he was on the road again, as part of an extensive small venue tour of New Zealand with White Swan Black Swan (Ben Howe and Sonya Waters).
 Barely a month later, David Kilgour and The Heavy Eights were in the USA, touring with Euro’s Child through Salt Lake City, Denver, Minneapolis, Chicago, Detroit, Cleveland, Brooklyn, Cambridge MA, Philadelphia, Washington, Durham NC, Atlanta and Nashville.

 A revealing interview with Washington Post journalist David Malitz in early November 2007, found him in a reflective mood.

 “Do you like coming to America to play?”
 Malitz asked.
-“How is it going from being hometown hero to cult favorite?”
+“How is it going from being a hometown hero to cult favourite?”